Ahead of the Budget - here's what to look out for.

 • Tony Dolphin looks at whether the government will use better than expected tax revenue figures to reduce the deficit further or indulge in giveaways;

 • Howard Reed writes about why cutting red tape isn’t a strategy for growth; and

 • Guy Shrubsole calls for the need for a strong Green Bank to bridge the investment gap.

 The budget begins at 12:30.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.